Monday, March 28, 2016

 I'm not thrilled with some of the voice acting of Zac Efron and Taylor Swift.
 I preferred Danny DeVito, who has very expressive and charismatic acting talents that defined the title character's personality.
 Unfortunately, he is no Jim Carrey, which leads to some of the movie's shortcomings.
 The feature adaptation's watch-ability is severely limited by dated pop-cultural references, lightheartedness, a rushed plot and few added characters.
 These are nothing more than attempts at expansion that tried to convince audiences that it would be as great as the source material.

 I enjoyed THE LORAX more than The Grinch or The Cat in the Hat.
 The animation is colourful and is true to the original vision of Dr. Seuss's art style.
 Overall, this big-screen interpretation of the book may well be average.
-Somewhat disappointing for readers of the original story.
-It could be enjoyable for the little ones who have yet to read more of Dr. Seuss.
+It's somewhat disappointing for readers of the original story.
+However, this movie could be enjoyable for the little ones who have yet to read more of Dr. Seuss.

 Star rating: (5/10) Average